-With 663 miles of coast calling to beach lovers, theme parks in Orlando and surrounding areas for thrill seekers, and nightlife in Miami for people who like to party, there's plenty to do in The Sunshine State.
+With miles of coast calling to beach lovers, theme parks in Orlando and surrounding areas for thrill seekers, and nightlife in Miami for people who like to party, there's plenty to do in the Sunshine State.
 But where do animal lovers go?
 Here are six places where you can spot endangered animals both in captivity and in nature.

 Ask any Floridian and they'll tell you the American Alligator is nowhere near endangered—they'll probably point you toward the nearest golf course to find one.
 In fact, this animal is labeled "least concern" under the IUCN Red List.
-However, Gatorland is a great place to learn about these ancient animals and meet other endangered species native to Florida.
-Last spring, two new faces, Neiko and Lucy, brother-sister Florida panthers, arrived at Gatorland.
+However, Gatorland (gatorland.com) is a great place to learn about these ancient animals and meet other endangered species native to Florida.
+A few years ago, two new faces, Neiko and Lucy, brother-sister Florida panthers, arrived at Gatorland.
 They were raised by a conservationist and needed a bigger habitat, so they moved to Gatorland where they're able to educate visitors on the plight of the Florida panther.
 There are fewer than 200 panthers left in Florida, and the number keeps decreasing as their habitat keeps shrinking.
 While there are many things to do in the Orlando area, it's worth paying a visit to Gatorland to learn about what makes Florida's animals special.

 Tampa: Busch Gardens